-walking speed by about 25% in approximately one-third of MS patients as measured by the timed 25-foot walk (T25FW) (Goodman et al 2009, Jensen et al 2014, Ruck et al 2014).

-However, questions have been raised regarding the cost-effectiveness of dalfampridine, and whether treatment leads to a long-term clinically meaningful therapeutic benefit.
+- Despite the demonstrated efficacy of DMTs, for many patients there is little evidence of their effect on quality of life (QOL) in general or symptom management in particular.
+Impaired mobility contributes to direct and indirect costs (Miravelle et al 2011). - o Ampyra (dalfampridine) is the only FDA-approved agent for the symptomatic treatment of impaired mobility in patients with MS. Improvement of walking ability with dalfampridine was demonstrated in two 14-week, double-blind, Phase 3, RCTs of 540 patients of all MS types.
+Compared to placebo, dalfampridine significantly improved the walking speed by about 25% in approximately one-third of MS patients as measured by the T25FW (Goodman et al 2009, Jensen et al 2014, Ruck et al 2014). - o However, questions have been raised regarding the cost-effectiveness of dalfampridine, and whether treatment leads to a long-term clinically meaningful therapeutic benefit.
 To address the benefit of long-term therapy with dalfampridine, an open-label, observational study of 52 MS patients with impaired mobility was conducted.
 Results demonstrated that about 60% of patients were still on treatment after 9 to 12 months.
 Two weeks after treatment initiation, significant ameliorations could be found for T25FW, maximum walking distance, as well as motoric and cognitive fatigue, which persisted after 9 to 12 months (Ruck et al 2014).